 Dux only make their electric hot water systems with mild steel vitreous enamel lined cylinders

-Dux electric water heaters are manufactured in Moss Vale NSW and China with their tanks ranging from 25 litres up to the 400 litre big one
+Most of Dux electric water heaters are manufactured in Moss Vale NSW with their tanks ranging from 25 litres up to the massive 400 litre unit.

 The warranties vary from 7 years on the cylinders of the 25 and 50 litre systems to 10 years all above that capacity